enkidevs/curriculum/typescript/introduction/intro-typescript/get-started-with-typescript.md

 npm install -g typescript
 ```

-This will make TypeScript a global package[1] and you can start using it anywhere.
+This will make TypeScript a global CLI command[1] which you can start using in your terminal.

 > 💡A file containing TypeScript code ends in `.ts`.